PhysicsThe Department of Physics at UWC distinguishes itself as a major contributor to the research needs both

 - Prof. Dirk Knoesen, Prof. C.J.
 Arendse and Dr S. Halindintwali - Photovoltaics

 - Prof. M. B. T. Tchokonte - Superconducting materials

 - Prof. Reginaldt Madjoe and Mr T. Muller - Metal-semiconductor interactions

-- Strongly Correlated Electron Systems.
-Dr. M.B.T.
+- Strongly Correlated Electron Systems - Prof. M.B.T.
 Tchokonte

 - Study of Thin Film Amorphous and Nano-crystalline semiconductor materials - Prof. D. Knoesen and Dr S. Halindintwali.